 Are there other matters to consider when we separate?

 Yes, depending on your situation.
-You should review the terms of your will, life and health insurance, RRSPs, TFSAs and other financial instruments where you've named your spouse as beneficiary.
+You should review the terms of your will, power of attorney, personal directive, life and health insurance, RRSPs, TFSAs and other financial instruments where you've named your spouse as beneficiary or substitute decision-maker.
 A lawyer can advise you on these matters.